The Value of a Good Acting Coach

 We have:

-The New Actor Bootcamp– If you or your child is just getting started with film acting, we offer the New Actor Bootcamp which is an hour-long session with one of our awesome acting coaches who walk you through the very basics of the Atlanta film industry and how to get started on your acting journey!
-This hour is customized to you/your child and the coach will meet you exactly where you are, answering any questions you may have along the way.
+The New Actor Bootcamp– If you or your child is just getting started with film acting, we offer the New Actor Bootcamp which is a 3 hour-long session with one of our awesome acting coaches who walk you through the very basics of the Atlanta film industry and how to get started on your acting journey!
+This time is customized to you/your child and the coach will meet you exactly where you are, answering any questions you may have along the way.

-Career Coaching and Setting Goals– If you feel stuck at where you are with your acting career, you can sit down with a coach to help you figure out the next right step.
+Career Coaching– If you feel stuck at where you are with your acting career, you can sit down with a coach to help you figure out the next right step.
 The coach can work with you to figure out what’s going well, what you need to work on, and how to set and reach your industry goals!

 For more information and/or to schedule your private coaching session, click HERE.